 From chemistry to coding: Changing careers to become a software developer

-Software engineer Garrett Halstein, provides insights and tips on how to become a software developer from a non-traditional background.
+Insights and tips to becoming a software developer from a non-traditional background

 Some people say that it doesn’t matter how you start, what matters is how you finish!
 And no truer words have been spoken, especially with regards to your career and professional life.
 Last year I graduated from college with a Bachelor of Science in Chemistry.
 Less than a year later I became a Systems Back End Software Engineer at IBM without a formal computer science degree.
 And today, I work at the Transaction Processing Facility in Poughkeepsie, where I develop and modernize an operations server console that handles transactions for several major credit card, hotels and airline companies.
 Most of my work is on the Java console for the z/TPF operating system.
 I also help process the linux build and package along with shipping code.
 (Note: According to the 2020 Stack Overflow developer survey, 4.4% of professional developers have a background in natural sciences.)

 My journey to becoming a software developer began when I took my first computer science class as a senior in college.
 After that one class I realized that being a developer was my true passion!
 But with a degree in an unrelated discipline I didn’t know how I could make the leap to becoming a professional developer.
 So, immediately after graduation, I completed an immersive software engineering boot camp at Flatiron School.
 While at that boot camp, I independently built scalable full-stack applications such as Facebook and Trello clones.
 I decided to attend a coding boot camp because I thought it would push me to learn as much as possible in the shortest period of time.
 After completing the boot camp, I applied for jobs and quickly accepted a position at IBM.